-Marlena is a graduate of Western Illinois University where she received her Bachelor’s degree in Criminal Justice.
-She has over 5 years of experience working with at-risk children and adolescents.
+Marlena received her Bachelor’s in Criminal Justice from Western Illinois University.
+She has over 10 years of experience working with at-risk children and adolescents.
 Her areas of special interest include working with children and their families to develop a positive path for their future.

 Vice Chair: Juliann Shike